Introduction

 Methods

 The experiment was in the winter.
 Heating was necessary.
 The advantage was that the thermostat kept the conditions more or less constant.
-During the day the temperature rised to 21 degree Celsius and during the night it dropped to 16.
+During the day the temperature raised to 21 degree Celsius and during the night it dropped to 16.
 The windows of the room were on the north side.
 So, there was not sunlight coming in directly.
 ISUN Led Plant Light of PARUS Plant Light provided artificial light 12 hours per day.
 In this way we kept the incoming light also more or less constant.
 It is a prerequisite for the experiment.

 We sowed seeds of sage in 4 pots of 28 cm high, with 30 cm of diameter at the top and 20 cm at the bottom.
 We used regular potting soil.